Kevin Mbabu

-Melingo Kevin Mbabu (born 19 April 1995) is a Swiss professional footballer who plays as a defender for Swiss Super League club Servette, on loan from Premier League club Fulham and the Switzerland national team.
+Melingo Kevin Mbabu (born 19 April 1995) is a Swiss professional footballer who plays as a right-back for Danish Superliga club Midtjylland and the Switzerland national team.

 Club career

 Servette

-Born in Chêne-Bougeries, Switzerland, Mbabu started his career at Servette and progressed through the youth team.
+Born in Chêne-Bougeries, Canton of Geneva, Mbabu started his career at Servette and progressed through the youth team.

 At the start of the 2012–13 season, he was promoted to the first team and appeared in number of matches for the side.
 He made his professional debut as a 66th-minute substitute for Servette in a Swiss Super League match against Lausanne-Sport on 26 September 2012, which turned out to be his only appearance for the club.